vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       on the host and *count* is the number of mapped GIDs both inside and outside the user namespace.
 This option can be used mutiple times.

+    `--[no-]standalone`
+      Make the user standalone.
+Standalone users are not deleted together with their containers, but are left behind.
+Enabled by default.

 `user del` *user*
   Delete user *user*.